 3. Think about insurance

+A vital part of adulting 101 is getting properly insured.
 Until this point, you’ve likely only paid for healthcare insurance and car insurance.
 As you test the waters of adulthood, it is time to rethink your insurance needs.
+Here are some main types of insurance you need to ensure you are properly covered:

 If you are renting your home, then you should consider renters insurance.
-You have things worth protecting like your laptop or a nice TV.
-In the event anything from your apartment got stolen, your landlord is not going to help you cover that expense.
+You have things worth protecting, like your laptop or a nice TV.
+If anything from your apartment got stolen, your landlord will not help you cover that expense.

 Another form of insurance that most people overlook is long-term disability insurance.
 In the event that you are unable to work due to a disability, your income would be replaced by this insurance.
 You never know what life holds.
 Long-term disability insurance can lead to peace of mind that is worthwhile.